mrb/mrb.github.com/_posts/2013-06-03-real-time-garbage-collection-is-real.markdown

 > "...as real-time systems are now understood, none of the previous algorithms live up to the promise of supporting true real-time behavior."

 The bottom band above shows ideal behavior for RTGC.
-Pauses are short and regularly spaced out.
-This particular pattern comes from a very interesting approach to RTGC, known as *The Metronome.*<a href="#bib1">[1]</a> The algorithm is interesting for a number of reasons, but I found one detail particularly striking, as a tweak to the algorithm is made in an area not often explored in GC.
+Pauses are short and regularly spaced out - in a word, predictable.
+I was drawn to this means of visualizing GC behavior by the authors of a very interesting approach to RTGC, known as *The Metronome.*<a href="#bib1">[1]</a> <a href="#bib3">[3]</a> The algorithm is interesting for a number of reasons, but I found one detail particularly striking, as a tweak to the algorithm is made in an area not often explored in GC.
 The authors suggest that a different means of *scheduling* the collector execution is key to guaranteeing sufficient mutator utilization.

 #### Scheduling Real-Time Garbage Collection